rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`force-resource-packs`**: Force clients to load all resource packs if there are any.
 If set to false, it allows the user to disconnect from the server if they don't want to download the resource packs.

-**`xbox-achievements-enabled`**: Allows Xbox achievements to be unlocked. **This disables certain commands so the Bedrock client can't to "cheat" to get them; this cannot be worked around if you want to enable this**.
+**`xbox-achievements-enabled`**: Allows Xbox achievements to be unlocked. **This disables certain commands so the Bedrock client can't "cheat" to get them; this cannot be worked around if you want to enable this**.
 Commands such as /gamemode and /give will not work from Bedrock with this enabled.

 ## Advanced Options